Jjempan/DTA_project/README.md

 # Project Overview

-This simulation models visitors arriving at a library to borrow books, with each book acting as a server with only one copy of each.
+This simulation models visitors arriving at a library to borrow a book, the book is acting as a server.
 Costumers may leave (packet-drop) if the queue reaches a certain limit, simulating a system with a maximum queue size.
 The library has:

-- Two books (= two servers) that are borrowed by visitors.
+- One book (= one server) that are borrowed by visitors.
 - A limited loan period with probabilities determining on-time returns.
 - A maximum queue length; additional visitors leave if this length is reached.